-The outline of the paper is as follows: In Section II, we introduce the systems we will consider and present the solutions of the corresponding Schrödinger equations.
-In Section III, we determine the momentum operator associated with the system, with the aim of identifying the conditions under which its eigenvalues are positive, thereby enabling the construction of superpositions of states with strictly positive momentum.
-Section IV is devoted to the continuity equations and to the physical role of the imaginary part of the coupling constant in these systems.
-In Section V, we calculate the corresponding fluxes and analyze the optimal bounds of the probability current, both for a simple superposition of two states with positive momentum, and then for general superpositions of such states.
-For completeness, in section VI, we undertake the “traditional” calculation of Bracken and Melloy \cite{Bracken_1994, ring1}, which consists in the computation of the total probability flowing backwards at the origin during a time interval $T$, in order to estimate the constant $c_{\text{BM}}$.
+The outline of the paper is as follows: In Section II, we introduce the systems we will consider and present the solution of the corresponding Schrödinger equation.
+Section III is devoted to the continuity equations and to the physical role of the imaginary part of the coupling constant in these systems.
+In Section IV, we determine the momentum operator associated with the system, with the aim of identifying the conditions under which its eigenvalues are positive, thereby enabling the construction of superpositions of states with strictly positive-momentum.
+In Section V, we calculate the corresponding fluxes and analyze the optimal bounds of the probability current, considering both simple superpositions of two positive-momentum states and general superpositions thereof.
+For comparison, in Section VI, we undertake the “traditional” calculation of Bracken and Melloy \cite{Bracken_1994, ring1}, which consists in the computation of the total probability flowing backwards at the origin during a time interval $T$, in order to estimate the constant $c_{\text{BM}}$.
 Finally, our conclusions are summarized in Section VII.